Class of Nuke 'Em High 2: Subhumanoid Meltdown: Reception

 TV Guide liked the film, finding it a good example of the Troma Studios style of filmmaking.
 It enjoyed the social commentary and noted it had some decent effects.
-It also noted that the success of the jokes in the film was frentic.
+It also noted that the success of the jokes in the film was frenetic.

 Sequels

 A third film, entitled The Good, the Bad and the Subhumanoid, was released in 1994.
 A fourth installment, Return to Nuke 'Em High: Volume 1, was released in 2013.